Aquatic Therapy | Leading Edge Physiotherapy Alberta | B.C. Physical Therapy

 Buoyancy is an upward force exerted by a fluid that opposes the weight of an immersed object.

 In a situation of fluid statics the Archimedes Principle applies as the net upward buoyancy force is equal to the magnitude of the weight of fluid displaced by the body.
-In other words, when a person is immersed in water, the individuals body weighs approximately the percentage of the depth that they are immersed.
-For example is a person is immersed to their waist then there is about 50% of the forces exerted on their lower body.
+In other words, when a person is immersed in water, the individual’s body weighs approximately the percentage of the depth that they are immersed.
+For example, if a person is immersed to their waist then there is about 50% of the forces exerted on their lower body.

 Fluid Resistance is the force that opposes the motion of an object through a fluid.
 Viscosity is the characteristic of the fluid that defines the amount of resistance that it will exert.

-This is the random motion of the molecules as they are exposed to disturbance.
+Water turbulence is the random motion of the molecules as they are exposed to disturbance.
 A person or their limbs will create changing pressures and turbulence as it moves through the water.
 Further, our paddle wheel design in the pool creates a further turbid environment in the water.
-This effect can provide a therapeutic benefit of massage, resistance and can stimulate the activation of core muscles in response to the fracas caused by the water.
+This effect can provide a therapeutic benefit of massage, resistance, and can stimulate the activation of core muscles in response to the fracas caused by the water.